kamyarscode/lm-assist/README.md

-# lm-assist
+# LM Assist
-General purpose assistance or ideas
+General purpose use of language models to perform tasks, but the direction of the project could also go in other directions.